akarve/bipsea/README.md

 like Keychain.
 You can store derived secrets in a hot password manager with no risk to the master key.

-> bipsea alone is not password manager, but you could use it to implement one.
+> Note: bipsea alone is not password manager, but you could use it to implement one.

 # How does it work?

-The root of your BIP-85 password tree is an ordinary Bitcoin master private key.
+The root of your BIP-85 password tree is a standard Bitcoin master private key (xprv).

-> In general, this _should not be a wallet seed with funds in it_.
+> In general, you _should not use a wallet seed with funds in it_.
 > In any case, fresh seeds are free and easy to generate with bipsea.

 The master key then uses the BIP-32 derivation tree with a clever twist: the derivation path includes a purpose code (`83696968'`) followed by an _application_ code.
-In this way, the derivation path produces unique and secure derivative entropy that is a pure function of the master private key and the path.
+In this way, each unique derivation path produces a unique, independent, and secure _derived entropy_ as a pure function of the master private key and the derivation path.

 BIP-85 specifies a variety of application codes including the following: